 Anterior cervical discectomy and fusion (ACDF) is an approach to fusion surgery where the spine is reached through the front of the neck.
 It’s a type of surgery, involving two procedures, that’s often appropriate for patients experiencing pain from pressure on the spinal cord or related nerve roots.
 Here’s a closer look at how to determine if this type of surgery is appropriate for you:

-As with any other type of surgery involving the spine, doctors often insist patients try non-surgical remedies first.
+As with any other type of spine surgery, Santa Monica doctors often insist patients try non-surgical remedies first.
 If the pain persists or gets worse, then ACDF surgery becomes an appropriate consideration.

 Having conditions like diabetes or high blood pressure doesn’t automatically make ACDF inappropriate for you.
 However, ideal candidates for ACDF surgery should be in good shape physically, beyond what’s causing their cervical spine pain.
 Potential health issues that may cause a surgeon to hesitate recommending ACDF include: